Stephen Negoesco: Early life and career

 Born in New Jersey, the son of a sea captain.
 Negoesco returned with his father to Romania after his mother's death to live with his aunt and uncle, where he discovered and took up soccer.
 His skills would later help him survive and escape imprisonment by the Nazis during their occupation of Romania during World War II; he was sent to a Nazi camp at 15 after the Germans discovered his American roots.
 Negoesco played in the Romanian League, then returned to his birthplace in New Jersey in 1945.

 Settling in California, Negoesco enrolled at the University of San Francisco in 1947 where he studied biology.
 He also resumed playing soccer, coached by Gus Donoghue.
 Negoesco led the Dons to the 1949 California collegiate title and the 1950 Soccer Bowl co-championship with Penn State, and he also earned two All-American honors during this period.

 After graduating in 1951, Negoesco taught in the San Francisco Unified School District for twenty-five years.
 During that period he was also hired as USF's men's soccer coach in 1962, a post he would hold until his retirement in 2000.
 Negoesco would go on to coach the Dons to 544 victories, 22 conference titles, and five NCAA titles (1966, 1975, 1976, 1978, and 1980), the 1978 championship was later vacated because of an ineligible player.

 He made history when he won the US Open Cup championship in 1976 with the San Francisco Italian Athletic Club.
 It was the first time that a Northern California club lifted the US Open Cup trophy and he became the first coach in history to win a US Open Cup and an NCAA title.

 Among the players he mentored were former All-Americans John Doyle, Lothar Osiander, Koulis Apostolidis and Andy Atuegbu, as well as former Peruvian president Alejandro Toledo.

 Retirement and death

 After his retirement from coaching men's soccer, Negoesco was inducted to the National Soccer Hall of Fame in 2003, National Soccer Coaches Association of America Hall of Fame in 2003, Bay Area Sports Hall of Fame (BASHOF) in 2010 and the West Coast Conference Hall of Honor (WCC) in 2011.

 In 1982, the Negoesco Stadium on the USF campus was named in his honor.

 Negoesco died on February 3, 2019, at the age of 93.
 He was predeceased by his wife Mercedes Coronado.
-Negoesco is survived by his children Stefan, Sandra, Sonia, Stuart, Sylvana, Sergio, 17 grand-children and 12 great grand-children.
+Negoesco is survived by his children Stefan, Sandra, Sonia, Stuart, Sylvana, Sergio, 17 grandchildren and 12 great-grandchildren.